smguilia/overview-1/ibm-cloud-platform.md

 Account management maintains the billing relationship with the customer.
 Each account is a billing entity that represents a customer.
 This service controls account lifecycle, subscription, user relationship, and organization.

-### Pricing
-{: #pricing}

-The pricing platform service helps you to define, manage, and retrieve pricing information for resources in the {{site.data.keyword.Bluemix_notm}} catalog.

 ### Usage metering
 {: #metering}

-With usage metering, service providers can submit metrics that are collected for resource instances that are provisioned by {{site.data.keyword.Bluemix_notm}} users.
+With usage metering, service providers can submit metrics that are collected for resource instances that are created by {{site.data.keyword.Bluemix_notm}} users.
 Third-party service providers that deliver an integrated billing service are required to submit usage for all active service instances every hour.

 ### Usage reports
 {: #usage}